 - Add cardamom powder to it.

-- Heat ghee and fry raisins and cashew till slightly brown.
-Add to the ghee.
+- Heat ghee and fry raisins and cashews till slightly brown.
+(Avoid this step of frying in case you want to make it vegan).

 - Add to kheer, add a sprinkle of black salt and stir well.